anaslak410/codewars/README.md

+## Intro

 My solutions to [CodeWars](https://www.codewars.com/) katas lie here.
 They can also be found on my CodeWars profile [here](https://www.codewars.com/users/spicyboi).

-Note that the smaller the "kyu" number is the harder the kata is to solve.
+Note that the smaller the "kyu" number is,  the harder the kata is to solve.

 ## Important!